Residual Entropy of Glasses and the Third Law Expression: Arguments on the glass transition

-This indicates that the frozen coordinates $\{ \hat{\bf R}_{j}^{(K')} \}$ are fully activated on heating: the corresponding constraints $\xi(\{ \hat{\bf R}_{j}^{(K')} \})$ have been removed.
-Removing constraints is an irreversible process, and accordingly, an entropy production $S_{\rm prod}$ occurs without heat exchange: an uncompensated entropy increase occurs.
-This is similar to the entropy increase during the free expansion of gas: a gas initially in one side of a container that is separated by an internal wall is expanded by quickly removing the wall.
-In fact, the glass transition viewed from the low temperature side can be looked upon as a free expansion of the space that atoms can occupy.
-This uncompensated entropy increase corresponds to the configuration entropy $S_{\rm conf}$, which turns into the residual entropy $S_{\rm res}$.

-Therefore, the entropy increase by $S_{\rm res}$ is missing in the calorimetric method.
-This argument, however, does not mean that the calorimetric measurement in the transition region is wrong.
+This indicates that the previously frozen coordinates $\{ \hat{\bf R}_{j}^{(K')} \}$ becomes fully activated on melting: the corresponding constraints $\xi(\{ \hat{\bf R}_{j}^{(K')} \})$ have been removed.
+Removing the constraints is an irreversible process, and accordingly, an entropy production $S_{\rm prod}$ occurs without heat exchange: that is, an uncompensated entropy increase takes place.
+This situation is analogous to the entropy increase during the free expansion of gas: a gas initially confined to one side of a container that is separated by an internal wall expands by quickly removing the wall.
+In a similar sense, the glass transition viewed from the low temperature side can be looked upon as a free expansion of the configuration space accessible to the atoms.
+The resulting uncompensated entropy increase corresponds to the configuration entropy $S_{\rm conf}$, which turns to the residual entropy $S_{\rm res}$ given by Eq.~(\ref{eq:ThirdLaw3}).
+Therefore, the entropy increase by $S_{\rm res}$ is captured by the specific heat measurement.
+This argument does not imply that the specific heat measurement in the transition region is incorrect.
 The physics does not change.
-The problem lies in our side: we changed the entropy origin associated with the change in the thermodynamic space from ${\mathscr B}$ to ${\mathscr A}$.
+The problem lies in our interpretation: we failed to recognize the change in the entropy origin associated with the change in the thermodynamic state space from ${\mathscr A}$ to ${\mathscr B}$.
+The apparent discrepancy arises from this unrecognized change in the underlying state space.